One fundamental issue in designing Numbertron's database is the format of a telephone number.

 The leading 1 in North American numbers, however, is a bit of a special case – it is technically a dialling code, and as such should be stripped from the number before it is normalized, but the country code that we add is a 1 anyway and so it can be left there without causing a problem.

 That's all, right?
 A phone number is a string of digits 0 through 9, beginning with a country code.
 The country code is one to three digits long and uniquely identifies where the number is located.
+(Except in certain special cases, such as satellite phones or international toll-free numbers.)
 The number is up to 15 digits long including country code.
 Right?
 Well, we can safely assume so.
 For now.

 A more interesting facet of the problem is number formatting, to make numbers more pleasant for people to read.
 I'll write about that next time.